fifteenhex/thumbee/README.md

 ## bugs

-Pinout foobar.
+Pinout foobar #1.
 USB ground isn't wired up because of a difference in the pin number of the symbol and the footprint.
 Fixed by shorting the id pin to ground next to it.

+Pinout foobar #2. avdd_nodie and dvdd_nodie are swapped.